 - Project implementation and follow-up

-Information on the Parks Canada EIA process is also available from Parks Canada Impact Assessment Officers.
-They can discuss the EIA requirements, answer questions and identify other review and permitting requirements that may be associated with a project proposal.
-Information on related legislative requirements under the Species at Risk Act, the Fisheries Act, the Navigation Protection Act, and the Migratory Birds Convention Act is provided in Section 3.
+Information on the Parks Canada IA process is also available from Parks Canada Impact Assessment Practitioners.
+They can discuss the IA requirements, answer questions and identify other review and permitting requirements that may be associated with a project proposal.
+Information on related legislative requirements under the Species at Risk Act, the Fisheries Act, the Canadian Navigable Waters Act, and the Migratory Birds Convention Act, 1994 is provided in Section 3.

-Providing a detailed project description is the first step to having your proposed project considered by Parks Canada.
-It is used by Parks Canada to evaluate if your project is acceptable from a legal and policy perspective and if so, whether an EIA is required and the EIA pathway to be applied.
+The provision of a detailed project description by the proponent is the first step to having a proposed project considered by Parks Canada.
+It is used by Parks Canada to evaluate if the project is acceptable from a legal and policy perspective and if so, whether an IA is required and which IA pathway should be applied.

-The development and submission of good quality project description information will facilitate and streamline the review of a project proposal.
-It is also work that can be incorporated directly into any EIA report that may be required.
+Submission of good quality project description information will facilitate and streamline the review of a project proposal.
+It is also work that can be incorporated directly into any IA report that may be required.

-The Parks Canada project description template, which outlines information requirements, is provided in Appendix 1; however, it is a good idea to contact Parks Canada staff from the protected heritage place where your project is proposed before commencing a project description, to confirm specific requirements.
+Proponents are advised to contact Parks Canada staff from the protected heritage place where the project is proposed before commencing a project description, to confirm site-specific requirements.
 In general, a project description should provide a summary of the “who, what, where, when, why, how” of a proposed project: i.e. who is proposing and undertaking the work; what the project consists of; where the project will be sited (along with a description of natural and cultural resources and the adjacent built environment); when the project will be undertaken; why it is being undertaken, and how it will be carried out.

 Parks Canada will review submitted project descriptions for consistency with Parks Canada management objectives and requirements.
-This may include review by Parks Canada specialists in realty, planning, architecture, cultural resource management, archaeology and impact assessment.
-This initial review is conducted to identify any potential conflicts with legislation, Parks Canada policies and plans, management objectives, potential issues (such as cause for public concern), and to ensure the level of information is sufficient to facilitate the completion of an EIA.
+This may include review by Parks Canada specialists in realty, planning, architecture, cultural resource management, Indigenous affairs and impact assessment.
+This initial review is conducted to identify any potential conflicts with legislation, Parks Canada policies and plans, management objectives, potential issues (such as cause for public concern), and to ensure the level of information is sufficient to facilitate the completion of an IA.

 Incomplete project descriptions or those with insufficient detail will be returned to the proponent with an overview of deficiencies to be addressed.

-- the proposed work is in relation to national security or an emergency situation as defined by CEAA 2012 (S.70); or
+- the proposed work is in relation to national security or an emergency situation as defined by the IAA (S.91); or

 - the proposal is NOT likely to cause adverse effects to natural or cultural resources that require mitigation, AND there is no uncertainty or need for further investigation regarding the potential for adverse effects.